-If it is safe to do so, go to the nearest exit.
-If it is not safe to do so, try the corridor to the other side of the building where another stairwell may be clear.
+When making your fire evacuation plan, you should memorize the number of doors between your suite and the nearest fire exit.
+If it’s safe to do so, proceed to this exit.
+If it is not safe, try taking the corridor to the other side of the building where another stairwell may be clear.
 If neither direction is passable, return to your suite.

 If you cannot leave your suite or have returned to it because of fire or heavy smoke

-- Use a wet towel, wet sheets, masking tape, or duct tape to seal all cracks where smoke can get in.
+Use a wet towel, wet sheets, masking tape, or duct tape to seal all cracks around your door where smoke can get in.

 Crouch low to the floor if smoke enters the room.
 More oxygen is available near the floor and the air is cooler and cleaner.

 If possible, move to a balcony or the most protected room and partially open the window for air.
 Close the window if smoke comes in.

 Wait to be rescued.
 Stay calm.
 Do not panic or jump.